 Don’t allow lack of working capital hold back your business growth.
 Here’s what you need to do:

-- Learn the mechanics of cash flow management; and
+- Learn the mechanics of cash flow management

 - Obtain financial data to help you formulate solid investment decisions

-Borrowing money from external sources carries some risks.
-That said, you should consider it only as an option if you are sure you can raise the money to repay the lender, plus accrued interests or fees.
+Borrowing money from external sources carries some risks – primarily, you need to be sure that you can repay the lender the principal, plus accrued interests and/or fees.
 And just because you obtained external financing doesn’t mean you won’t encounter any more problems with cash flow.

-This answers why you need to have accurate metrics.
-You need that to support a solid financial strategy or to help you make an informed decision whether to seek external financing or not.
+Before you consider seeking external financing, you need to have accurate metrics for your business; these metrics support a solid financial strategy which will help you make an informed decision whether to seek external financing or not.

 There are two steps to making good use of your extra capital:

-- Employ a sound financial strategy backed by reliable data; and
+- Employ a sound financial strategy backed by reliable data

 - Identify growth opportunities and put your money there.

 As an Amazon FBA seller, you can boost your revenue by spending your extra capital on advertising, such as PPC.
 Aim for an ROI that will double your investment.
 That way you will have the best chance of realizing your goal.

 If your ad campaign falls below your target, recalculate your plan before launching another campaign to ensure the best return on investment.

 Buying more inventory is usually a pretty straightforward process, until the problem of insufficient cash flow gets in the way.
 To guard yourself against this error, compare your average daily sales versus the volume of stock left.
 If a month has passed and you still have plenty of stock left, either you are overstocked or sales have been slow.